 Note that there are also lots of large anions, such as phosphate or negatively charged proteins, inside the cell.
 Ion channels for K+ tend to leak K+.
 The K+ tends to follow its concentration gradient out of the cell, but this leaves behind a more negative interior, which attracts it back toward the interior.
 Eventually, an equilibrium state is reached where the outward pressure due to the concentration gradient balances the inward pressure due to the electrostatic gradient.
 Measurements show that the interior has a potential of -92 mv (relative to the exterior).
 The cell is said to be polarized.
 In this state, opening an ion channel would allow positive ions to flow into the cell, depolarizing it.

 If we start over and do the same thing, but open a Na+ channel, Na+ rushes into the cell, bringing up the cell’s potential until equilibrium is reached between the concentration and electrostatic forces, this time at a potential of +62 mV.
 So each ion has an equilibrium potential which is a function of the concentration difference across the cell membrane.
-In general, the cell’s membrane potential is a function of the concentration differences of all the ions inside and outside the cell.
-If there is no difference in the concentrations, no migration happens and no potential difference arises.
-Likewise, the higher the concentration difference, the higher the membrane potential.
-It takes only a very small change in ionic concentration to bring about a much larger change in membrane potential.
+The membrane potential of the cell as a whole depends on the concentration differences of all the ions inside and outside the cell.
+A very small change in ionic concentration can bring about a much greater change in membrane potential.

 Enter the third type of channel, the gated ion channel.
 This may be of various types depending on the ion allowed to pass and on the circumstances which gate it, i.e., which initiate the passage.
 The latter property may be of different types:

 - mechanically-gated, subject to pressure, for instance, on the surface of the skin or on auditory cilla in the ear;